liufran1/bageledio/README.md

 **Frontend To Do**

-Deploy in separate website
-* See how squarespace does all of the management and certs bits
-* set up logging and metrics
+* Refactor to bring in line with other games

-Update css
+* Update css

-Scores are saved
+* Scores are saved
+* Update dropdown items to be less hardcoded - combo of top ranked players and players in the database of games

 | Given       | When | Then| Status |
 | ----------- | ----------- | ----------- | ----------- |